Best Attractions Near Epsom

 Although not technically in Surrey – the former home of King Henry VIII is just a stone’s throw away.
 Discover the epic history of this baroque palace and beautiful gardens, as well as learn about what life was really like in a Tudor court.
 Explore the Great Hall, the infamously haunted gallery, as well as the mystical Magic Garden where children can discover myths, legends, stories and even real objects that can be found at Hampton Court.

 If you love motoring and aviation then the Brooklands Museum in Weybridge should b high on your list.
-The birthplace of British motorsports and aviation, there is tons to explore from a huge collection of cars, motorbikes, and engines, plus an aircraft park which houses several vintage aeroplanes as well as a Concorde!
+The birthplace of British motorsports and aviation, there is tons to explore from a huge collection of cars, motorbikes, and engines, plus an aircraft park that houses several vintage aeroplanes as well as a Concorde!
 Visitors can also walk on the steepest section of the Brooklands race track which was originally built in 1907.

 This Edwardian country estate close to Dorking used to be the home of Maggie Greville, a socialite who hosted the most lavish of parties entertaining royalty, politicians and countless celebrities including King Edward VIII.
 Polesden Lacey’s main highlight is the sprawling gardens and lawns with magnificent views across Surrey, as well as a delightful restaurant, play area and house tour.